centreon/centreon-plugins/doc/en/developer/plugins_global.md

 ### 5.3 Subroutine & Variable Names

-Whenever possible, use underscore to seperator words and don't use uppercase characters:
+Whenever possible, use underscore to seperate words and don't use uppercase characters:

 ```perl
     sub get_logs {}
     my $start_time;
 ```
-Keys of hash table should be used alphanumeric and underscore characters only (and no quote!):
+Keys of hash table should use alphanumeric and underscore characters only (and no quote!):

 ```perl
     $dogs->{meapolitan_mastiff} = 10;